io-core/Doc/core/README.md

 [Kernel](./Kernel/README.md) handles basic os functionality including device access and garbage collection.

-[Modules](./Modules/README.md) handles the loading and unloading of program code.
+[Modules](./Modules/README.md) manages the loading and unloading of compiled modules in Oberon.

 [Oberon](./Oberon/README.md) implements the user-interface and task loop of the system.